humdrum-tools/vhv-documentation/filter/semitones/index.md

 ## Highlight styling ##

+Various interval groups can be highlighted in different colors by using the `--mark` and `--color` options.
+Both must be specified to mark intervals with different colors.

-Multiple semitone analyses to highlight groups of intervals can be made, and the color of the groups can be controlled independently.
+made, and the color of the groups can be controlled independently.
 Here is an example of using the default markers `@` and red color for the upward leaps, and then using a different marker to indicate a different color for downward leaps:

 {% include verovio.html
+	spacingSystem="20"
 	source="example-color"
 	scale="50"
 	humdrum-min-width="180"